affinidi/vscode-extension/CONTRIBUTING.md

   await walletClient.createWallet({ type, name })
 }
 ```

+Don't forget to add your new command to the `activationEvents` section in `package.json` file.

 > We have a lot of useful tools that you can use:
 > - `src/utils/logger.ts` for logging